sbrki/dendrites/README.md

 The above code instructs our network to train itself.

-**By default** the network trains until the difference between the way it behaves and the way we specified it to behave (with providing supervised dataset) is less than **1%**.
+**By default** the network trains until the percent difference between the way it behaves and the way we specified it to behave (according to the provided supervised dataset) is less than **1%**.

-If we want, for some reason, for our network to train itself until the margin (error) is under **10%**, we would write:
+If we want, for some reason, for our network to train itself until the difference margin (error) is under **10%**, we would write:
 ```python
 my_neural_net.train( margin = 0.1 )
 ```

-Also, we could also want for out network to train until the margin (error) is virtually zero.
+Also, we could also want for out network to train until the difference margin (error) is virtually zero.
 Then, we would write:

 ```python
 my_neural_net.train( force_convergence = True )